WHAT IS TRICHOMONIASIS?

 - An unpleasant smelling yellow or green discharge which is usually frothy and profuse.

 - Vulval and vaginal itch and discomfort.

-Trichomoniasis very rarely causes any symptoms in men, if symptoms do occur they are:
+Trichomoniasis very rarely causes any symptoms of the penis/urethra.
+If symptoms do occur they are:

 - Discomfort with passing urine.